This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Other house sitting platforms may operate their reviews and references sections differently, but the same basic idea still applies: ask your friends and family for references and add them to your profile.

 If the platform you’re using does not have a review or reference section, you can add them to your About Me section.
-That way homeowners can see what other people have to say about you.
+That way, pet parents can see what other people have to say about you.
+Looking for alternatives to Trusted Housesitters?
+Here’s our review of the best house sitting websites.

 6. Getting Reviews After a House Sit

-Once you start house sitting, you must get reviews from the homeowners after the sit.
+Once you start house sitting, you must get reviews from the pet parents after the sit.
 Good reviews are worth their weight in gold and will help you land more and more house sits.

-Trusted Housesitters does a good job of prompting homeowners to leave a review.
-Most homeowners will leave a review on their own within a week or so.
+Most pet parents will leave a review on their own within a week or so.
 But if they don’t, you may want to follow up and ask them to do it.

-If the platform you’re using doesn’t have this option, you should still ask the homeowners for a review so you can add it to your profile.
+If the platform you’re using doesn’t have this option, you should still ask the pet parents for a review so you can add it to your profile.
 You should also ask them if they would like you to write a review for them as well.

 House Sitting Profile Necessities